DonaldSystems1987/DonaldSystems1987/README.md

 <div id="header" align="center">
      <img src="https://media.giphy.com/media/SS8CV2rQdlYNLtBCiF/giphy.gif" width="200" />
      <h1 aligno"center">Hi , I´m Donald Hernandez from Guatemala</h1>
      <h3 align="center"> I am a person in search of new opportunities as a Full-Stack .NET developer, I have currently completed a module as a developer in Microsoft              .NET developing knowledge, concepts, skills and attitudes in the development of business applications based on the development of API's Rest, web services and            database management.
-Using different tools such as Visual Code, Postman, RabbitMQ, SQL Server, Entity Framework, ASP.NET Web API, Docket Desktop, Git and                GitHub.
+Using different tools such as Visual Code, Postman, RabbitMQ, SQL Server, Entity Framework, ASP.NET Web API, Docker Desktop, Git and                GitHub.
      </h3>
      <h3 align="center"> It will be a pleasure to be part of a team that gives me the opportunity to grow professionally in development, since that is my vision and d            ream, to put into practice the knowledge acquired to perfect it in the world of development.
      </h3>